mayunaikwadi/NestLogify/README.md

 ![NPM version](https://img.shields.io/npm/v/@mayunaikwadi/nestlogify)
 ![License](https://img.shields.io/npm/l/@mayunaikwadi/nestlogify)

-A NestLogify is customizable logger module for NestJS that supports both Pino and Winston logging.
-This package allows you to easily integrate structured logging into your NestJS applications.
+NestLogify is a highly customizable and versatile logger module designed for NestJS, offering seamless integration with both Pino and Winston logging libraries.
+It empowers developers to implement structured and efficient logging within their NestJS applications, enhancing observability and debugging with minimal effort.
+The module operates based on two key parameters: ```logProvider```, which specifies the provider ('pino' or 'winston'), and ```logExporter```, which determines how logs are exported ('file', 'console', or 'both'), making it a flexible solution for advanced log management.

 ## Table of Contents